Skip to content

 • platform-authentication supports JWT, Local, Anonymous, and OAuth strategies (GitHub, Google, Microsoft, Apple).

-• platform-payments supports Stripe, LemonSqueezy, Paddle, and Creem behind a common PaymentClientPort.
+• platform-payments supports Stripe, LemonSqueezy, Paddle, and Mollie behind a common PaymentClientPort.

 You select the strategy at module registration time.
 Each package's documentation page lists the available options.